natashabatalha/PandExo/docs/installation.rst

 3. Download the `JWST Reference Data <http://ssb.stsci.edu/pandeia/engine/1.0/pandeia_data-1.0.tar.gz>`_ .
 This is a big file (6 gigs) so think carefully about where you want to store it.
-Don't accidentally download it on your Mac Air then wonder why you can save a 32 Kb doc file.
+Don't accidentally download it on your Mac Air then wonder why you can't save a 32 Kb doc file.

 Then make sure you untar and point to the file so PandExo knows where it is.